 Tutankhamun: Treasures of the Golden Pharaoh is at the Saatchie Gallery in Chelsea.
 Getting there is quite easy – the nearest tube station is Sloane Square and it is also close to Victoria.
 But I suggest that you stay nearby, at one of our Chelsea hotels.

 Charles Saatchi set up the Saatchi Gallery – you will remember him from the famous advertising agency.
 Well he did some good with his millions and has sponsored art through the collection and his own gifts.

 If you are into that sort of thing, the Saatchi Gallery has showcased works by artists such as Andy Warhol, Rachel Whiteread, Lucian Freud, Damien Hirst and Jenny Saville.

-The Tutankhamun Exhibition will be at the Saatchi Gallery from November 2019 until May 2020.
+The Tutankhamun Exhibition is only at the Saatchi Gallery until May 2020.
 We have Tutankhamun Breaks throughout.

 - Dates: 2nd November 2019 – 3rd May 2020